phuonglh/vn.vitk/README.md

 By default, the main tool of Vitk is Vietnamese word segmentation.
-This tool uses some data files specified in the subdirectory `dat/tok` and `dat/whitepace.model`.
-If you run Vitk, by default it accepts a source text and tokenizes the text into tokens.
+This tool uses some data files specified in the subdirectory `dat/tok`.
+Vitk accepts a source text and tokenizes the text into tokens.
+The source text comes either from an input text file or from an URL, as specified in the usage below.

 Vitk can run as an application on a stand-alone cluster mode  or on a real cluster.
 Since the toolkit runs on a cluster, it is required that